 I’m fat.
 I’m also big-boned, and there are, in fact, muscles under all this padding, but none of those things change the fact that I’m fat.
 I do not like the BBW label.
 I’m fat.
 That’s it.
 I’m trying to get healthier, and get my body to the point where it can do the things I want it to, but I may never be skinny, and I’m learning to be okay with that, though it’s often hard going.

-I’m mentally ill (bipolar type II, anxiety, PTSD) and taking medication for it, and I deeply resent it when people think this means I shouldn’t have the kind of sex I enjoy, or who think any religious insights I might have are invalid because of it.
+I’m mentally ill (bipolar type II, anxiety, PTSD) and taking medication for it, and I deeply resent it when people think this means any religious insights I might have are invalid because of it.
 This is a good way to get banned from commenting.
 Another good way to get banned is to tell me how awful psychiatric medication is, and how it’s making me less creative/psychic/genuinely myself.

 You know what really made me less creative, psychic, and genuinely myself?
 Depressive episodes and anxiety so intense that simple things like showering and leaving the house seemed impossible.
 Not to mention it gets really hard to hear gods and spirits when they’re drowned out by the inner monologue listing all the reasons I’m worthless and should die.
 My meds quiet the jerkbrain down enough that a religious practice is possible.